rubycocos/rubycocos.github.io/01-thomas-leitner-kramdown.md

 _kramdown & webgen_

-- [kramdown Project](http://kramdown.gettalong.org) - a fast markdown-superset converter in ruby (without any c-extensions)
+- [kramdown Project](http://kramdown.gettalong.org) by Thomas Leitner - a fast markdown-superset converter in ruby (without any c-extensions)
-- [Using Markdown with the kramdown Library and Tools](http://talks.gettalong.org/2016-02-vienna-html) - talk slides (in HTML) from the Vienna.html meetup on Feb/23rd, 2016
+- [Using Markdown with the kramdown Library and Tools](http://talks.gettalong.org/2016-02-vienna-html) by Thomas Leitner - talk slides (in HTML) from the Vienna.html meetup on Feb/23rd, 2016
-- [webgen Project](http://webgen.gettalong.org) - a static (web)site builder / generator in ruby
+- [webgen Project](http://webgen.gettalong.org) by Thomas Leitner - a static (web)site builder / generator in ruby

 _Markdown_